Sh3llcod3/Homepage/README.md

 That is a really good question.
-I wanted a simple web app where I could download music from various videos on any device, without having access to a command line version of `youtube_dl` or resorting to using shady sites and apps.
+I wanted a simple web app where I could download music from various videos on any device, without having access to a command line version of `youtube_dl` or resorting to using questionable sites and apps.

-The code is bad at best, but it is functional and you have the freedom of choice.
+The code is bad at best, but it works and you have the freedom of choice.
-Whether you want to use it or not is up to you, but I assumed that people prefer convenience, so I should probably upload this where more people may be able to take advantage of this.
+Whether you want to use it, is up to you.

 #### Why is it not working?